 - Back up.
 Even though you may trust what you’ve just downloaded, prepare for the worst anyway.
 Assume that what you’re about to install will cause your machine to crash and become unbootable.
 Would you lose important data?
 Then you better make sure it’s backed up first.

 I recently downloaded an update to a (legitimate) program I use, and received the following warning:

-That’s Windows Defender warning me that it didn’t “recognize” the application that I was about to run.
+That was Windows Defender warning me that it didn’t “recognize” the application I was about to run.

 The best advice?
 Skepticism

 In some ways, it’s not surprising malware is as common as it is.
-Absolute prevention is difficult, at best.
-Even with the best tools, we often hear of people actively circumventing warnings and other blocks to download whatever it is they (apparently desperately) want.
+Absolute prevention is difficult at best.
+Even with the best tools, people often actively circumventing warnings and other blocks to download whatever they (apparently desperately) want.

 Most remedies are nothing more than damage control once malware arrives.

-The best defense is … you.
-You are both the weakest link and the strongest hope for security.
+The best defense is you.
+You are both the weakest link and the strongest hope for your own security.
 Be skeptical, take the time, and make the effort to choose your downloads with care.